flatland-association/flatland-rl/CONTRIBUTING.rst

 3. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-4. The pull request should work for Python 3.6, 3.7 and for PyPy.
+4. The pull request should work for Python 3.7, 3.8, 3.9.
 We force pipelines to be run successfully for pull requests to be merged.
 5. Pull requests must be approved by at least one member of the core team.
 This is to ensure that the Technical Guidelines below are respected and that the code is well tested.